Investing in CDR: How to Choose Projects and Build a Diversified Portfolio

 What other positive effects does the project have on biodiversity and the local community?

-Investors and buyers can look at co-benefits to help prioritize investment decisions.
+More investors and buyers look at co-benefits to help prioritize investment decisions.
 This is about understanding all the extra positive outcomes beyond reducing carbon emissions, like protecting wildlife and supporting local communities.
-Sylvera actively assesses both positive and negative impacts on biodiversity and the community to ensure that investment decisions properly consider these benefits.

 5. Scalability